 Investigation A disclosure event that may include inquiries before a grand jury or regulatory authority (i.e., a state, U.S. Securities and Exchange Commission or a self regulator).

-Investment Adviser Public Disclosure A computer system which utilizes the employment, qualification and disciplinary histories of more than 275,000 investment adviser representatives contained in the Investment Adviser Registration Depository (IARD) to provide information to the public.
+Investment Adviser Public Disclosure A computer system which utilizes the employment, qualification and disciplinary histories of investment adviser representatives contained in the Investment Adviser Registration Depository (IARD) to provide information to the public.

 Investment Adviser Representative An individual who provides advice to others about investments for a fee and who is required by most states to register or become licensed.

 Judgment A court’s final determination of the rights and obligations of the parties involved in a court proceeding.